TanmayPatil105/docker-templates/README.md

 # Installation

-> Follow official website for installation of docker and docker compose
+> Follow official website for installation of docker and docker-compose

 ## Templates